 Sleep is the mind’s best way to rejuvenate.
 A lot of good stuff happens when we hit consistent sleep schedules.
 When people get good sleep, most feel better, happier, are more alert, and calmer with social interactions.
 When that sleep cycle is interrupted or doesn’t exist, people tend to get more irritable.
 Arguments break out where there was no need before.
 If I can’t sleep, I know my judgment is affected.
 If my judgment is affected, I don’t know how well my motor skills, reflexes, and mindset will be affected.
 It’s a call you need to make for yourself but it’s something that I’ve found doesn’t mix well with carrying a concealed handgun.

 #5.
 Severe Emotional Distress

 In everyone’s life, a little rain must fall.
-If you find just too much is falling in yours, maybe it’s time to give yourself a rest.
-When bad things happen in life — or just stressful things — we don’t always have the luxury of stopping the world from spinning so we can process.
+If you find just too much is falling into yours, maybe it’s time to give yourself a rest.
+When bad things happen in life — or just stressful things — we don’t always have the luxury of stopping the world from spinning so we can process it.
 However, if you feel severely emotionally and physically impacted by external stressors (loss of a job, loss of a loved one, etc.), don’t be afraid to get counseling and figure out some ways to address those problems.